 When Jennifer was reading an English manga the other week, there were few points where people running had “DASH DASH DASH DASH DASH DASH.”
 The squashed wall of nouns didn’t feel natural.
-Perhaps something like “THMP THMP THMP THMP THMP” might have been more natural for the context?
+Something like “THMP THMP THMP THMP THMP” might have been more natural for the context.
 Especially as in the same manga there were other “TMP” SFX, making the panel inconsistent with the rest of the text.

 In the judges quotes for the winning manga for the 4th Manga Translation Battle Deb Aoki commented;

 “Her sound effects were well-chosen — like “hmph!” when a waitress turns away in disdain instead of “turn” which captured the meaning/natural English equivalent of that moment versus going with a literal translation of that sound effect.”

 In fact all the judges commented on how the translator’s approach to creating natural sounds with the sound effects won her the top prize!